equetzal/huronOS-build-tools/docs/usage/directives/configurations/keyboard-layout.md

 # Keyboard Layouts

-The directive file is able to configure different keyboard layouts for huronOS via `AvailableKeyboardLayouts` configuration also we can choose the default keyboard layout using `DefaultKeyboardLayout`.
+The directive file is able to configure different keyboard layouts for huronOS via `AvailableKeyboardLayouts` configuration; we can also choose the default keyboard layout using `DefaultKeyboardLayout`.
 The full syntax in the directives file is as follows:

 ```ini